Research Associate - Computational Biologist/Bioinformatician (Fixed Term)

 Fixed-term: The funds for this post are available for 2 years in the first instance.

-Please ensure that you upload a covering letter and CV in the Upload section of the online application.
-The covering letter should outline how you match the criteria for the post and why you are applying for this role.
-If you upload any additional documents which have not been requested, we will not be able to consider these as part of your application.
+Only candidates who apply through the University online recruitment system will be considered.
+Please ensure that you upload your Curriculum Vitae (CV) and a covering letter in the upload section of the online application.
+If you upload any additional documents that have not been requested, we will not be able to consider these as part of your application.
+Apply online

-Please quote reference SW19767 on your application and in any correspondence about this vacancy.
+Please quote reference SW21804 on your application and in any correspondence about this vacancy.